Volley Week logo

 Levski Sofia's path to the Champions League group stage

-Bulgarian champion Levski Sofia begins its participation directly from the second qualifying round of the Men's Champions League 2025/26.
-The "Blues" will have to go through two elimination stages to reach the coveted spot among Europe's elite.
+Bulgarian champion Levski Sofia starts its participation directly from the second qualifying round of the men's Champions League 2025/26.
+The Blues will have to go through two elimination stages to reach the coveted spot among Europe's elite.

 🇭🇷 Second qualifying round: Mursa Osijek (Croatia)